orpheezt/tool-daemon/README.md

 *Note: If running from Command Prompt (CMD), prefix with `powershell -ExecutionPolicy Bypass -Command "..."`.*

 The installer automatically:
+1. Installs `nssm` via `winget` if missing (Windows).
-1. Installs `uv` if not present.
+2. Installs `uv` package manager if not present.
-2. Clones or uses repository sources.
+3. Clones or uses repository sources.
-3. Provisions the `tool` system user (Linux system mode).
+4. Provisions the `tool` system user (Linux system mode).
-4. Creates a Python virtual environment at `/opt/tool-daemon/.venv` using `.python-version`.
+5. Creates a Python virtual environment at `/opt/tool-daemon/.venv` (or `C:\Program Files\tool-daemon\.venv`) using `.python-version`.
-5. Builds and installs the distribution wheel package (`.whl`).
+6. Builds and installs the distribution wheel package (`.whl`).
-6. Symlinks the executable to `/usr/local/bin/tool-daemon`.
+7. Symlinks the executable or updates the system PATH.

 ---